 Thailand introduced its first animal welfare law in late 2014.
 Among other things, the Prevention of Animal Cruelty and Provision of Animal Welfare Act makes it illegal to eat dog and cat meat.
 Soi Dog Foundation sat on the committee that drafted full details of the law, and John remains one of the few foreigners to have been involved in the drafting of legislation in Thailand.

-Today, Soi Dog Foundation has a dedicated cat hospital and a state-of-the-art dog hospital – the largest and most comprehensive hospital in Asia, and possibly the world, dedicated solely to the treatment of street dogs.
+Today, Soi Dog Foundation has state-of-the-art dog and cat hospitals – the former being largest and most comprehensive hospital in Asia, and possibly the world, dedicated solely to the treatment of street dogs.
 Gill devoted the last four years of her life to designing and overseeing the construction of the dog hospital to fulfil a promise she made many years earlier to provide the best possible treatment for her beloved street dogs.

-Over 750,000 dogs and cats have been neutered since Soi Dog Foundation’s inception, including more than 80% of the stray dog population on Phuket.
+Over a million dogs and cats have been neutered and vaccinated since Soi Dog Foundation’s inception, including more than 80% of the stray dog population on Phuket.
 The sight of tens of thousands of emaciated and sick dogs on the streets is now a thing of the past, at least in Phuket.
 Mobile spay and neuter clinics are now run in other provinces as well as being expanded to Bangkok, which has the largest street dog population in Thailand.
 It took John and Gill nine years to see the first 50,000 animals spayed/neutered and vaccinated.
 The next 50,000 took just three years.
-In 2019, Soi Dog Foundation achieved over 100,000 spay/neuter procedures for the first time in a calendar year and, in July 2022, surpassed three-quarters-of-a-million animals spayed/neutered.
+In 2019, Soi Dog Foundation achieved over 100,000 spay/neuter procedures for the first time in a calendar year and, in 2023, surpassed one million animals spayed/neutered.
 It is now neutering and vaccinating more stray animals than any other organisation in the world.